-Asian shares mixed as investors watch talks on US stimulus
+World shares mixed as investors watch talks on US stimulus

-Stocks were mixed in Asia on Thursday as investors watched to see if lawmakers will come ahead with fresh stimulus for a U.S. economy struggling with shutdowns as new coronavirus outbreaks flare.
+Stocks were mixed in Europe and Asia on Thursday as investors watched to see if lawmakers will come ahead with fresh stimulus for a U.S. economy struggling with shutdowns as new coronavirus outbreaks flare.

-South Korea’s Kospi added 1.1% to 2,337.05 after Samsung Electronics, the country’s biggest company, unveiled three new models of smartphones it hopes will revive its sinking sales.
+South Korea’s Kospi added 1.3%, closing at 2,342.61 after Samsung Electronics, the country’s biggest company, unveiled three new models of smartphones it hopes will revive its sinking sales.

 The S&P 500 index logged its fourth straight gain on Wednesday, pulling within 1.7% of the record high it set in February.
 It picked up 0.6% to 3,327.77 as negotiators on Capitol Hill reported some progress in talks for more support for the economy as pressure mounts for quicker action.